mcclure/emily/doc/build.md

 - ruby -- I use 2.1.2p95, installed via MacPorts
 - ronn -- I use 0.7.3, installed via RubyGems

-With these installed, you can run `make manpage`.
-You do not need to do this unless you edit [manpage.md](manpage.md).
+With these installed, edit the date in Makefile and run `make manpage`.
+This creates `resources/emily.1`, which you should check back in.
+You do not need to do this unless you edit [manpage.1.md](manpage.md).

 # It didn't work!